Brian Bien – firstname.lastname@example.org – LinkedIn

 This section includes some additional skills not mentioned above for the benefit of your resume relevance algorithm:

-Skills: parallel computing, bayesian statistics, pandas, matplotlib, seaborn, time series forecasting, deep learning, data munge, unstructured data, unsupervised learning, version control, git, svn, linear modeling, support vector machine, boosting, bagging, data analysis, decision tree modeling, classification, quantitative research, quantitative marketing, machine learning, scikit-learn, global teams and processes, agile development, naive bayes, ensemble modeling, tf-idf, grid search, cross-validation, k-means, AI, engineering, partial dependence, prescriptive analytics.
+Skills: gradient boosting regressor, gradient boosting classifier, parallel computing, Bayesian statistics, Bayesian optimization, pandas, numpy, matplotlib, seaborn, time series forecasting, deep learning, data munging, unstructured data, unsupervised learning, version control, git, svn, linear modeling, support vector machine, boosting, bagging, data analysis, decision tree modeling, classification, quantitative research, quantitative marketing, machine learning, scikit-learn, global teams and processes, agile development, naive Bayes, ensemble modeling, tf-idf, grid search, cross-validation, k-means, AI, engineering, partial dependence, regression analysis, prescriptive analytics.